Why study MSc Mechanical Engineering Design at BU?

-It is accredited by the Institution of Engineering Designers (IED) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.
+This course is accredited by the Institution of Engineering Designers (IED) and Institution of Mechanical Engineers (IMechE) as meeting the further learning requirement for Chartered Engineer (CEng) registration.
 Graduates holding professional status and accredited degrees are highly valued by employers in the UK and internationally.

 Next start date: